 On this page:

 The Bachelor of Science in Statistics Acturial Science Concentration prepares students for careers as an actuary, insurance underwriter and other positions using the acturial sciences.
 The Society of Actuaries defines an actuary as: "... a business professional who analyzes the financial consequences of risk.
 Actuaries use mathematics, statistics and financial theory to study uncertain future events, especially those of concern to insurance and pension programs.
 They evaluate the likelihood of those events, and design creative ways to reduce the likelihood and decrease the impact of adverse events that actually do occur..."

-View Bachelor of Science in Statistics, Actuarial Science Concentration program information, degree requirements, and graduation planning strategy in the University Catalog.
+View Bachelor of Science in Statistics, Actuarial Science Concentration program information, degree requirements, and graduation planning strategy in the Academic Catalog.

 165 Mathematical and Microbiological Sciences Building